gesellkammer/pysdif3/docs/docs/classes/SdifFile.md

 ```

-Returns a string with all frame types
+returns a string with all frame types

 ----------